CouncilofLorien/counciloflorien.github.io/docs/rulesbook/1-victoryconditions.md

     {: .meba }
     > Play at least one _Challenge the Power_ and roll greater than 10 for it.

-3. Otherwise, the winner is decided when either the _Free Council_, _Audience with Sauron_, _Day of Reckoning_, or _Day of Decision_ are called when one of the following occurs:
+3. _Otherwise, the winner is decided at the _Free Council_, _Audience with Sauron_, _Day of Reckoning_, or _Day of Decision_.
+These are called when one of the following occurs:_

     {: .grey-dk }
     > - When each play deck has been exhausted once.
 The Free Council, Audience with Sauron, Day of Reckoning, and Day of Decision start at the end of the current turn.